auth0/auth0.js/README.md

 If you are using [browserify](http://browserify.org/) install with `npm install auth0.js`.

-> Note: I use jQuery in these examples but auth0.js doesn't need jquery and you can use anything.
+> Note: The following examples use jQuery, but auth0.js is not tied to jQuery and any library can be used with it.

 ### Initialize: